Caring for someone with advanced cancer

 Advanced cancer can cause side-effects that can be distressing and affect day-to-day life.
 For example, breathlessness, fatigue or pain.

-- Learn about the causes of side-effects and the treatments that are available.
-This can help you to reassure your loved one and support them in getting the medical care that they need.
+- Learn about the causes of side-effects and the treatments available.
+This can help you to reassure your loved one and support them in getting the medical care they need.

 - Encourage your loved one to tell their medical team about any side-effects so that they can get help.